 Note that σ{a_k} is a square root of the value above.
 In this formula n-p, the number of (active) data points minus the number of independent parameters, is equal to the number of degrees of freedom.
-S is another symbol for χ^2 .
+S is another symbol for χ^2 (the latter symbol is used e.g. in Numerical Recipes).